 My plans had been to go to the Red Rock Lakes National Wildlife Refuge.
 I had been diligently watching the weather forecast.
 The forecasts weren’t promising.
-Would I make it to Red Rock?
-A cold front was coming at the time I wanted to go.
-Would the road turn to gumbo with rain?
+Would the road to Red Rock turn to gumbo with rain?
 Could the place get an early snow and make driving there risky?
 The Bannack State Park ranger didn’t know about the road and suggested I ask at Lima.
 I left Bannack driving in snow and hail.
 Thirty-two degrees was the outside temperature my truck indicated.
 I believed the snow would stop soon.
 The weather forecast was for a high of 54 degrees.

 The snow had stopped and there was just light rain.
 Up and down the road went and I felt privileged to experience the land.
 I had made the right choice to drive to Red Rock.
 The road hadn’t gotten the rain/snow/hail that I had experienced up north.
 And while driving it was a balmy 37 degrees.
 I reached the Lower Lake Campground and it started seriously raining with some thunderstorms.
 After I set up camp I jumped into the trailer with the dogs to spend the day hunkered in reading a book staying warm and dry.